Panmoni/yapbay/README.md

 Later, we can provide incentives for users to keep their remittances in crypto, and then spend it at merchants.

-This is the beginning of a viable crypto-only economy.
+This is the beginning of a viable crypto-first economy.

-## Why the Developing World
+### Why the Developing World

 TradFi works worst of all in the developing world.
 Payment networks don't talk to each other.
 Regulations are high.
 Identification is unreliable.
 Capital formation is compromised.

-A great book on this topic is Hernando de Soto's _[The Mystery of Capital](https://www.goodreads.com/en/book/show/86154)_.
+A great book on this topic is Hernando de Soto's _[The Mystery of Capital](https://www.goodreads.com/en/book/show/86154)_. _[The Bottom Billion](https://www.goodreads.com/book/show/493371.The_Bottom_Billion)_ is also enlightening.

 All of this adds up to an enormous opportunity make assets liquid, release pent-up desire to form new capital and a unique opportunity to assist the 2 billion working people of the informal economy in creating amazing new prosperity for themselves, and for the rest of the world.

-## LocalBitcoins 2.0

-Yap Bay is a kind of LocalBitcoins 2.0.
-Sure, it will have the same kind of P2P exchange functionality as LocalBitcoins, LocalCryptos, Paxful, etc.

-Yap Bay is building ramps, sure.
-Ramps that don't include protocol-level KYC or AML.
-Ramps that are open to everyone, everywhere.
-Ramps that let individual traders decide whom they want to trade with and under what terms.
-Ramps that are censorship-resistant, decentralized and multi-lingual.

-But it's much more than that.

-## TradFi-to-DeFi Lego Blocks
+### TradFi-to-DeFi Lego Blocks

 Yap Bay aims to create P2P fiat and crypto liquidity so that remittance senders can make remittances with fiat currency that trace a path through complex and fragmented TradFi payment networks, to get the money where it needs to go, using crypto as the transport layer.